-With many “keto diet gurus” contending you should only get 10-15% of your total daily calories from proteins; others advocate eating upwards of 40% of your total daily calories from protein, which is rather excessive.
+Many “keto diet gurus” state you should only get 10-15% of your total daily calories from protein.
+Others advocate eating upwards of 40% of your total daily calories from protein, which is rather excessive.

 But what about the gaping hole being left in the middle?
 Is that where the optimal protein intake for keto lies?
 Not necessarily.

 Make no mistake, eating small amounts of protein is not the best approach to your keto diet, and neither is eating a ton of protein.
 But the best protein intake for keto requires a further understanding of how this particular class of macronutrients works in the body.

 With this in mind, let’s take a deep dive!

 What is truly the optimal protein intake for keto based on scientific findings and anecdotal evidence.
 It’s safe to say that the truth about protein intake for keto might come as a surprise…

 Optimal Protein Intake for Keto

 Extant literature and research suggest that anywhere between 0.8 and 1.15 grams of protein per pound of lean body mass are an adequate daily protein intake for keto (for most people).